What to watch in NFL Week 17: Playoff hopefuls try to make their moves

 1 p.m. games

-Raiders at Colts: The Indianapolis game plan seemed straightforward enough at the beginning of the week: Hand the ball off to Jonathan Taylor, because the Colts are 9-0 when he runs for more than 100 yards and 0-6 when he doesn’t.
+Raiders at Colts: The Indianapolis game plan seemed straightforward enough at the beginning of the week: hand the ball off to Jonathan Taylor because the Colts are 9-0 when he runs for more than 100 yards and 0-6 when he doesn’t.
 But on Tuesday, a positive coronavirus test for quarterback Carson Wentz complicated matters.
-Under a new five-day isolation protocol for vaccinated and unvaccinated players, the unvaccinated Wentz could be cleared for the game if he is asymptomatic by Sunday, otherwise rookie sixth-round pick Sam Ehlinger will start.
+The unvaccinated Wentz was activated Saturday from the reserve/covid-19 list, making him available to start if he receives clearance from medical staff under a new five-day isolation protocol for vaccinated and unvaccinated players.
+Otherwise rookie sixth-round pick Sam Ehlinger will start.
 The Colts can clinch a playoff berth with a win, while the Raiders would be in danger of being eliminated from contention with a loss, depending on other results.

 Jaguars at Patriots: Remember when New England was on a roll and there were whispers about a return to the Super Bowl?
 After a seven-game winning streak, the Patriots have lost two in a row, most recently a game in which Josh Allen and the Buffalo Bills masterfully thwarted Bill Belichick’s schemes.
 The Patriots failed to force a punt for the first time in Belichick’s 392 games as their coach, and the Bills regained control of the AFC East race.
 Still, a win over Jacksonville would allow New England to clinch a playoff berth as early as Sunday depending on other results, and the Jaguars are closing in on the No. 1 draft pick for the second straight year.